goschtl/zope/zopyx.smartprintng.server/branches/pyramid/README.txt

 zopyx.smartprintng.server
 =========================

-A repoze.bfg based server implementation for the SmartPrintNG framework.
+A Pyramid based server implementation for the SmartPrintNG framework.

 The SmartPrintNG server is part of the SmartPrintNG web-to-print solution of ZOPYX.